Stem cells: Clean research in 2024

 In Image: Normal and Abnormal Cell Growth

-• Hans Clevers: is well-known for his research on stem cell differentiation and organoids.
+• Hans Clevers: His group is well known for his studies about stem cell differentiation and organoids.

-• New Approaches: Single-Cell RNA Sequencing: Permits in-depth examination of stem cell populations at the single-cell level, offering insights into the heterogeneity and maturation of cells.
+• Technologies: Single-Cell RNA Sequencing: analysis of stem cell populations at a single-cell resolution showing heterogeneity during development of these cells.

 Finance and Policy of the Government